 Yield: 4 servings; Total time: 1 hour

-1 medium cabbage, outer leaves discarded then cored and grated or finely shredded
+1 large cabbage, outer leaves discarded then cored and grated or finely shredded

 2 tablespoons schmaltz (goose fat), lard, or vegetable oil